Consuelo Barceló: Legacy

 The principal theological virtue that characterizes the life and death of Mother Consuelo Barceló is the love of God and neighbor.
 Her words and her action give credence to her great charity that burst forth from the deep love of God so that she concretely demonstrated it in her love of her neighbors – her religious sisters, sisters of other congregations, the bishops, priests, the orphans and the working girls, the teachers and personnel of Augustinian schools, her family and other people, especially the poor.
 Her life had a clear option for the poor as seen in her exhortations to sisters to open their hearts to them.

 The cardinal virtue that is foremost in her life is justice – both human and divine.
 This parallels the theological virtue of love of God and neighbor.
 She loved people so that she desired to give them what was their due.
 She loved God so that she gave to God, to the church, and to her institute what belonged to each of them.
 Coupled with justice is her prudence, fortitude and temperance which enabled her to judge justly and decide lovingly for the needs and concerns of the congregation and her individual sisters.

 She was exemplary in living the evangelical counsels of obedience, poverty, and chastity vis-à-vis humility.
 She was truly a daughter of St. Augustine in her faithfulness to the rule and love for religious community life, bearing in mind and always that the sisters are called to be of one mind and one heart intent upon God.

 Veneration

 Barcelo Pages is currently in consideration for sainthood in the Roman Catholic Church with protocol number 2472 assigned by the Congregation for the Causes of Saints.
-On June 18, 2002, she was declared Servant of God and on December 20, 2012, she was declared venerable.
+On June 18, 2002, she was declared Servant of God.
+On September 30, 2002 a cause for her beautification was opened at the San Agustin Church.
+On December 20, 2012, she was declared venerable.

+An alleged miracle attributed to Barcelo was the recovery of Chit Vizconde from a coma and organ failure in 2004.
+A prayer brigade was launched by family, friends, and the nuns of the La Consolacion College requesting intercession from Barcelo.